Ricky741852/Gesture/MC2_gesture_detection_2024/README.md

-# Gesture Recognition on Gemmini
+# Gesture Recognition

+## Project Structure

+- `config.ini`: Contains serial connection settings including port, baudrate, dataSeriesLength, and numSensorGroups.
+- `main.py`: The main entry point for the program.
+- `requirement.txt`: Lists the dependencies required for the project environment.
+- `data/`: Contains raw, processed, and dataset files.
+See [data/README.md](data/README.md) for more details.
+- `logs/`: Contains logs generated during training and evaluation.
+See [logs/README.md](logs/README.md) for more details.
+- `output/`: Contains output files such as images, animations, and trained models.
+See [output/README.md](output/README.md) for more details.
+- `src/`: Contains source code organized by functionality.
+See [src/README.md](src/README.md) for more details.

 ## Usage

-- `main.py`: main program that allows the user to choose whether to execute model training, model evaluation, or model quantization
+- `main.py`: main program that allows the user to choose whether to execute model training, model evaluation, etc.

 ### Training